 Colorectal surgery refers to a variety of procedures used to repair damage to the colon, rectum, anus and pelvic floor caused by diseases of the lower digestive tract, such as cancer, diverticulitis and inflammatory bowel disease.
-We also offer minimally invasive outpatient alternatives to surgery using our endoscopy and colonoscopy facilities.
-A selection of the extensive range of services provided by our colorectal surgery team are outlined below.
+We also offer minimally-invasive outpatient alternatives to surgery using our endoscopy and colonoscopy facilities.

 Upper GI endoscopy

-A long flexible tube about the thickness of a finger (the colonoscope) is inserted into the rectum and gradually advanced through the colon, allowing the physician to examine the lining of the rectum, diagnose colon and rectal problems, perform biopsies and remove noncancerous growths (polyps).
+A colonoscopy involves a long, flexible tube about the thickness of a finger (the colonoscope) being inserted into the rectum and gradually advanced through the colon, allowing the physician to examine the lining of the rectum, diagnose colon and rectal problems, perform biopsies and remove noncancerous growths (polyps).

 Proctology is the medical speciality that deals with the diagnosis and treatment of disorders affecting the colon, rectum and anus.